lcrespom/nash/README.md

 	`nash` is started for the first time.
 - Extensible plugin system with powerful default implementations.

+Check the [ToDo](blob/master/TODO.md) to see a list of features under development.

 ## Installation
 Being still under development, the way to install `nash` is to just clone the repo, then type `npm install`.
 To open a shell, type `npm start`.